Table of contents:

 Recommended Schmetz Leather Needles:

-- 100/16 : for standard leather (bags, pencil cases)
+- 100/16 : for standard leather (bags, pouches)

-- 110/18 : for rigid or multi-layer leather (belts, handles)
+- 110/18 : for rigid or multilayer leather (belts, handles)

 ⚠️ Never use on fabric.

-What thread should I use with leather?
+Which thread to use with leather?

 - Thick polyester thread (type 30 or 40): strong and wear-resistant

-- Nylon thread : slightly elastic, ideal for moving objects
+- Nylon thread: slightly elastic, ideal for moving objects

-Schmetz Needle | Leather type | Recommended projects |
+| Schmetz needle | Type of leather | Recommended projects |

-90/14 | Thin, flexible | Clothing, linings, gloves |
+| 90/14 | Thin, flexible | Clothing, linings, gloves |

-100/16 | Standard | Bags, pouches, leather goods |
+| 100/16 | Standard | Bags, clutches, leather goods |

-110/18 | Thick, rigid | Belts, handles, heavy items |
+| 110/18 | Thick, rigid | Belts, handles, heavy elements |

 Bonus: our tips for successful leather sewing